Schedule: Tuesdays, Fridays, and Saturdays

 Harvest Season – Ngày Mùa

-Continuing the show, the scene moves to a field being in harvest season.
+Continuing the show, the scene moves to a field being in the harvest season.
 The audience will have a chance to feel the busy atmosphere of people works on the field.
 Then many people gather for taking a rest.
-Jokes and interesting stories together with laughing of farmers create funny moments.
-Let’s admire in the daily activities of villagers during the time of harvest season.
+Jokes and interesting stories together with the laughing of farmers create funny moments.
+Let’s admire the daily activities of villagers during the time of harvest season.

 Summer Noon – Trưa Hè

 This act opens with a scene of the hot weather in Vietnam.
 With the image of the mother keeps holding the fan to cool her child who is sleeping in a crib, the audience can deeply feel and understand the love of a mother.

 Manual Labour – Lao Động Thủ Công

 “Soul of Vietnamese Village” continues with a scene of making traditional handicraft products of rural people.
 Each period of the process is arranged for specific groups of people to get the most effective results.
 The sound of musical instruments and stage effects contribute to making this scene more alive and beautiful.